sshaaf/sshaaf.github.io/content/post/2025-02-22-migrating-javaee-to-quarkus-using-konveyor-ai.md

 {{< youtube MHKbNYZyRVk >}}

-Before you go, don't forget to provide feedback, or if you are interested in contributing, join us in the [Kubernetes Slack community](https://www.konveyor.io/slack/) (`#Konveyor`)
+We are shipping weekly releases at this point, and theres alot of great work at play.
+Don't forget to provide [feedback](https://github.com/konveyor/editor-extensions/issues), or if you are interested in contributing, join us in the [Kubernetes Slack community](https://www.konveyor.io/slack/) (`#Konveyor`)